How to Fix Lovable App Security: The Complete 2026 Guide

 supabase secrets set STRIPE_SECRET_KEY=sk_live_xxx

-Then call them from your Edge Function, where the key stays server-side.
+Then call them from your Edge Function, where the key stays server-side and never reaches the browser.

 Quick check: Search your project for any string starting with sk_, SG., AKEY, or other common API key prefixes.
-If any appear in files under /src/, they need to move.
+If any appear in files under /src/, they need to move to Edge Functions immediately.

 Authentication Hardening

-Lovable sets up Supabase Auth automatically, which handles password hashing and session management.
-But there are settings you should verify:
+Lovable sets up Supabase Auth automatically, which is a strong foundation.
+Supabase handles password hashing, session management, and JWT issuance.
+There are a few settings worth verifying:

-- Email confirmation - Enable "Confirm email" in Supabase Auth settings so users can't sign up with fake addresses
+- Email confirmation - Enable "Confirm email" in Supabase Auth settings so users cannot sign up with fake addresses

 - Password strength - Set minimum password length to at least 8 characters in Auth > Providers > Email

-- Rate limiting - Supabase has built-in rate limits for auth endpoints, but verify they're not disabled
+- Rate limiting - Supabase has built-in rate limits for auth endpoints.
+Verify they have not been disabled

 - Session duration - Review JWT expiry time in Auth settings.
 The default is usually fine, but check it